Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 ### Content

 - All text used throughout the site was written by me.
 - I have taken my pricing model from the company I work for - Quest Software.
 I have added some complexity to the pricing model just to create a more interesting and challenging app.
-But the idea of an uplift and the discounted second and third year price I have modeled on the pricing rules they I work with every day.
+But the idea of an uplift and the discounted second and third year price I have modeled on the pricing rules thet I work with every day.

 ### References